Onemind-Services-LLC/cloudmydc-docs/docs/Database/PostgreSQL/Connection to Applications/SSL Connection to PostgreSQL.md

 :::tip Tips

-- we won’t explain commands parameters in details here, but if you’d like to know more, just refer to the [Self-Signed Custom SSL](https://cloudmydc.com/) page in our documentation or check the official [OpenSSL](https://cloudmydc.com/) site for the full list of available actions
+- we won’t explain commands parameters in details here, but if you’d like to know more, just refer to the [Self-Signed Custom SSL](/docs/ApplicationSetting/SSL/Self-Signed%20Custom%20SSL#self-signed-custom-ssl-certificates) page in our documentation or check the official [OpenSSL](https://www.openssl.org/docs/manmaster/man1/openssl.html) site for the full list of available actions
-- you can also use [Custom SSL](/docs/ApplicationSetting/SSL/Custom%20SSL) certificate similarly to the described below (follow the Generate a Custom SSL Certificate section of the linked guide to get such).
-In this latter case, you can skip the generation instruction and jump directly to the [6th step](https://cloudmydc.com/) of this instruction
+- you can also use [custom SSL](/docs/ApplicationSetting/SSL/Custom%20SSL#custom-ssl-certificates) certificate similarly to the described below (follow the Generate a Custom SSL Certificate section of the linked guide to get such).
+In this latter case, you can skip the generation instruction and jump directly to the [6th step](/docs/Database/PostgreSQL/Connection%20to%20Applications/SSL%20Connection%20to%20PostgreSQL#postgresql-server-configuration) of this instruction

 :::